What is the Provincial Historic Commemorations Program (PHCP)?

 - Tradition Bearers

-Current PHC Committee Members
+Current Committee Members are:

 A resident of St. John’s, Jerry Dick is the Executive Director of Heritage NL.
 He served as Director of Heritage with the Government of Newfoundland and Labrador from 2006-2016.
 Prior to that, he was executive director of the Association of Heritage Industries, an umbrella organization of provincial heritage groups in Newfoundland and Labrador.
 His professional experience includes interpretive planning/exhibit design and community development.
 He has also been the operator of a heritage inn.
 Mr. Dick has supervised the restoration of a number of heritage buildings and is a Southcott Award winner for the restoration of Garrison House in Harbour Grace.